bignerdranch/expandable-recycler-view/README.md

 Javadocs for the library and sample are available [here](http://bignerdranch.github.io/expandable-recycler-view/).

 ## Usage
- First, Create a RecyclerView in your xml layout and instantiate/define it in your /res/layout/xml layout as you would usually do.
+ First, Create a stock RecyclerView in xml and add it to your layout file as you would usually do.

  Next, create an adapter class that extends ```ExpandableRecyclerAdapter```.
 Implement the required methods.